 Fig. 5.
-The evolution of the loss functions for the first PC with different sets.
-The blue line indicates the training set (per batch), while the green, red, and black lines are for is the training, validation, and testing sets, respectively (per echo).
+Evolution of the loss functions for the first PC with different sets.
+The blue line indicates the training set (per batch), while the green, red, and black lines are for the training, validation, and testing sets, respectively (per echo).